 The NHS Leeds Clinical Commissioning Group (CCG) is working with a range of health and wellbeing partners to develop a diabetes strategy which will outline our plans to tackle diabetes in Leeds over the next five years.

-Brief summary of the project
+Brief description of project

 Who did we speak to?

-What did we ask?
+What and how did we ask?

-- Experiences of living with diabetes
+- People’s experiences of living with diabetes

 What did people tell us?

 - Sometimes waiting times for diabetes services are too long

 - There is a need to reduce the number of unnecessary appointments/duplication.